 For good electromagnetic compatibility (EMC), it is important to ensure good electrical contact between the external shield and the cap nut (and thus the housing).

-· Connect the transducer cable to the terminals of the transmitter.
+- Fix the cable gland by screwing the cap nut onto the basic part. - · Connect the transducer cable to the terminals of the transmitter.